COS301-SE-2025/StockFellow/integrations/keycloak-event-listener/README.md

 * `cd keycloak-event-listener`
 * `mvn clean compile` to test if everything is setup correctly
 * `mvn clean package` to generate jar file
-* Move jar file from this directory to /keycloak-extension in root
+* Move jar file from this directory to ./integrations/keycloak-extension

 ## In keycloak
 * Add event listener to realm